kevinveenbirkenbach/directory-validator/README.md

 - **Create Stamp**: Generate a unique hash for the entire directory, considering all files and subdirectories, except for the stamp file itself.
 - **Validate Directory**: Compare the current state of the directory against the stored hash value to detect any changes.
-- **Verbose Output**: Optional detailed output for more insights into the process.

 ## Usage